MicrosoftDocs/learn/learn-pr/language/dotnet-files/includes/7-exercise-create-files-directories.md

 The `File` and `Directory` classes in .NET let you create new files and directories programmatically.

-So far, you've created a robust command-line application in .NET that can read any folder structure to find files with a .json or .txt extension.
+So far, you've created a robust command-line application in .NET that can read any folder structure to find files with a .json extension.
 You'll need to read those files to summarize the data in them.
 You'll then write the totals to a new file in a new directory called *salesTotals*.

-In this exercise, you'll create the *salesTotals* directory and *totals.txt* file where the sales totals will eventually go.
+In this exercise, you'll create the *salesTotalsDir* directory and *totals.txt* file where the sales totals will eventually go.

 ## Create the SalesTotals directory